University Transfer Planning

 Apply for Scholarships & Financial Aid

 Most TCC students qualify for some kind of financial aid.
 Financial Aid comes in many forms including grants, scholarships, loans, private sources, and more.
-The Tulsa Achieves funding program provides up to 100% tuition and fees to Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
+The Tulsa Achieves Scholarship provides up to 100% tuition and fees to Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
 That is half your bachelor’s degree – covered!

 Make A Plan